z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

-This is very similar to the BiFrost high resolution code, except the line and column positioning is tweaked to access the larger display area of BiFrost*2.
+This is very similar to the BiFrost high resolution code, except the line and column positioning is tweaked to access the larger display area of BiFrost2.
 You will also notice the _BIFROST2_install()_ function call at the top.
-BiFrost*2 needs to initialise itself differently depending on the Spectrum model it finds itself running on.
+BiFrost2 needs to initialise itself differently depending on the Spectrum model it finds itself running on.

 When you run this you'll also notice the artefacts the horizontally moving ball leaves just off the sides of the BiFrost*2 display area.
-This is where the border with the same colour INK and PAPER comes in handy.
+This is where the tricky of using the border with the same colour INK and PAPER as described above comes in handy.

 As an extra bonus at the end of this article, let's skip the makefile and use a different approach for building.
 Use these commands to build the example: